 Banks that don’t use ChexSystems give people an opportunity to re-establish a banking relationship.
 A negative banking history can follow you up to 5 years, making it difficult to get through life conducting daily financial transactions.

-There are real benefits to having a traditional checking and savings account that banking alternatives like prepaid debit cards or checking-cashing services just can’t offer.
+There are real benefits to having a traditional checking and savings account that banking alternatives like prepaid debit cards or check-cashing services just can’t offer.

-Here are just a few benefits of banks that don’t use ChexSystems that you will enjoy:
+Here are just a few benefits of banks that don’t use ChexSystems:

 - Save on check-cashing fees.
 Save money over time by not having to use check-cashing services.
 For example, Walmart charges $4 for cashing checks of up to $1,000.